wdevore/Ranger-Go-IGE/Notes.md

 # Ranger-Go-IGE

+## Working task
+When switching between rendergraphics we need to consider both the shader and Vao.
+Some nodes only need switch one or the other or maybe both.
+Each RG should know what to "use" prior to rendering.
+It should also know if it is already in use and not re-use redundantly.

 ## Notes
 The are two config files: one for the engine itself and the other for each game.